impredicative/gec/README.md

 It refrains from doing anything clever, making it possible to fallback to the underlying gocryptfs or git commands if a need should arise.
 It transparently uses data encryption and version control while leveraging redundant remote storage.

-It is in a very early stage of development and documentation.
+It is in an early stage of development.
 Breaking changes are possible.
 Even after this is remedied, it is still just a stopgap until a more sophisticated and cross-platform utility is developed in Golang.

 ## Contents